 On this page

-A laboratory nursery school is one that is affiliated with a college or university, usually with the school’s psychology or education department.
-Our laboratory nursery school is part of Wheaton College’s Psychology Department.
-In a lab nursery school, the children benefit from expert guidance by teachers and college professors actively working in the fields of child development and early childhood education.
+A laboratory preschool is one that is affiliated with a college or university, usually with the school’s psychology or education department.
+Our laboratory preschool is part of Wheaton College’s Psychology Department.
+In a lab preschool, the children benefit from expert guidance by teachers and college professors actively working in the fields of child development and early childhood education.
 College students are able to link theory to practice by observing children through interaction or by using the school’s observation booth.
 Use of the observation booth is available to parents as well!

-What makes Elisabeth Amen different from other schools?
+What makes Wheaton College Early Education Center different from other schools?

-Our campus offers special venues for learning, such as: apple orchards, art and dance studios, nature trails and a pond, a campus greenhouse, performance spaces and gymnasiums for physical play.
-Additionally, we offer low teacher-child ratios—1:5 or 1:6, with two certified, full-time teachers in the classrooms at all times, as well as part-time student interns—and value a nurturing, child-centered approach to growth and learning that fosters ability and confidence.
+The Wheaton College Early Education Center promotes a nurturing, child-center approach to growth and learning that fosters ability and confidence.
+Our campus offers indoor and outdoor on-site amenities for learning such as apple orchards, art and dance studios, nature trails and a pond, a greenhouse, as well as performance spaces and gymnasiums for physical play.
+Additionally, we offer low teacher-child ratios—1:5 or 1:6, with two certified, full-time teachers in the classrooms at all times, as well as part-time student interns.

 What kind of curriculum do you use?

 Our curriculum is emergent in nature and based on the interests of the children.
-As keen observers of children’s development, our staff co-constructs the concepts and ideas explored through curriculum with the children.
-Interests are developed and revealed as teachers share literature, explore nature or engage in classroom activities and conversations.
+As keen observers of children’s development, our staff co-constructs the concepts and ideas explored through the curriculum with the children.
+Interests are developed and revealed as teachers share literature and children explore nature or engage in classroom activities and conversations.
 Ideas for thematic investigation may come from:

 • teacher and children’s interests